-The Australian Prudential Regulatory Authority through its Prudential Standards requires Directors to have in place appropriate risk management policies covering significant identifiable risks.
+The Company has in place appropriate risk management policies covering significant identifiable risks.
 These include policies and procedures for credit, liquidity, operations, data, and market risks.
 Risk management policies are reviewed at least annually and are subject to audit.
+Further information on the Company's risk management policies are located in this document and also considered in the Corporate Governance Policy Statement at: